Akhil-Kokkula/Typing-Code-Website/README.md

 <kbd>[![Product Name Screen Shot][product-screenshot]](https://www.typing-code.com)</kbd>

 <p>Whenever I was typing code, my speed slowed down because of the syntax and use of special characters that I wasn't accustomed to in my everyday typing.
 So, Typing-Code.com was born.
 There are many benefits to typing fast.
-You can save DAYS per year by typing fast and you focus on what's important which is your creativity since you aren't distracted with how to type. <b>The ultimate productivity hack!</b></p>
+You can save DAYS per year by typing fast and you focus on what's important which is your creativity since you aren't distracted with how to type certain characters. <b>The ultimate productivity hack!</b></p>